MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-decompose-anomaliesfunction.md

     * -1: autodetect seasonality (using [series_periods_detect](series-periods-detectfunction.md)) [default]
     * 0: no seasonality (i.e. skip extracting this component)
     * period: positive integer, specifying the expected period in number of bins unit.
 For example, if the series is in 1h bins, a weekly period is 168 bins
 * *Trend*: A string controlling the trend analysis, containing either
+    * "avg": define trend component as average of the series [default]
-    * "none": no trend, skip extracting this component [default]
+    * "none": no trend, skip extracting this component
     * "linefit": extract trend component using linear regression
 * *Test_points*: 0 [default] or positive integer, specifying the number of points at the end of the series to exclude from the learning (regression) process.
 This parameter should be set for forecasting purpose
 * *AD_method*: A string controlling the anomaly detection method (see [series_outliers](series-outliersfunction.md)) on the residual time series, containing either